Shine Muscat: Plant morphology

 The clusters are cylindrical and weigh 400-500 grams.
 The color at maturity is yellowish green, and the grains are short and oval.
 The size is 11 to 12 grams, about the same as Kyoho.
 It has a high sugar content of about 20 degrees and a low acid content of 0.3 to 0.4 g/100 mL.
 With gibberellin treatment, the whole skin can be eaten without seeds.

 The leaves are green in color and wavy at maturity.
 The underside of the leaf is densely covered with flat-lying hairs.

 In terms of climate, the grapes are relatively resistant to cold and the color does not deteriorate even when the summer is extremely hot.
 In terms of taste, texture, and aroma, it is comparable to European grapes in quality.
 It also has excellent storability.

 It is a vigorous tree that can produce its first harvest three years after planting.

-Peculiar cultivation
+Cultivation

 The following descriptions are mainly of cultivation methods used in Japan.